Astor63/BL2-Mods/readme.md

 ## [Quest Reward] Dr Zed E-Tech Geek

-- The 7 Missions given by Dr Zed in the main game will be rewarded with a E-Tech weapon/item, with the choice between 2 E-Tech weapons/items instead of a single one.
+The 7 Missions given by Dr Zed in the main game will be rewarded with a E-Tech weapon/item, with the choice between 2 E-Tech weapons/items instead of a single one.

 * * * * *

 ## [Quest Reward] Hammerlock Jakobs Sponsor

-- Hammerlock give Jakobs weapon/item reward for few of his mission in the main game, but not all of them...
+Hammerlock give Jakobs weapon/item reward for few of his mission in the main game, but not all of them...
 Now he will... and with the choice between 2 Blue weapons/items instead of a single one!

 * * * * *

 ## [Skin Pack] Moxxi Signature Classic Collection

-- Did you ever noticed that only the half from the Moxxi gears have almost a nice Moxxi Signature Classic skin... and a half have somewhat totally different... which looks more like Tiny Tina weapon skin than Moxxi weapon skin!
+Did you ever noticed that only the half from the Moxxi gears have almost a nice Moxxi Signature Classic skin... and a half have somewhat totally different... which looks more like Tiny Tina weapon skin than Moxxi weapon skin!

-Now with the *Moxxi Signature Classic Collection*, there are all uniform to look like an actual manufacturer.
+Now with the *Moxxi Signature Classic Collection* based on Creamer/Hear Breaker vanilla skin, there are all uniform to look like an actual manufacturer.

 * * * * *

 ## [Skin Pack] Moxxi Signature Elegance Collection

-- Inspired from the *Santos*, a well know French jeweller watch... with the color from the golden screws inserted into a (silver) brushed steel bracelet, and the addition from the red similar to the little *Cartier* box...
+Inspired from the *Santos*, a well know French jeweller watch... with the color from the golden screws inserted into a (silver) brushed steel bracelet, and the addition from the red similar to the little *Cartier* box...
 Et voila!

 * * * * *

 ## [Skin Pack] Moxxi Signature Pinky Collection

-- Like a Barbie girl in a Barbie world, you can now feel the glamour in pink with the *Moxxi Signature Pinky Collection*.
+Like a Barbie girl in a Barbie world, you can now feel the glamour in pink with the *Moxxi Signature Pinky Collection* based on Slow Hand / Good Touch vanilla skin.

 * * * * *